Logo

 3.2 Legal Basis for Processing (GDPR Jurisdictions)

-• Legitimate interests: Improving training quality, analytics, service optimisation, and fraud prevention (balanced against your rights and freedoms).
+• Legitimate interests: improving training quality, analytics, service optimisation, fraud prevention.

-• Consent: Marketing communications, optional recordings, optional cookies, and certain types of data sharing.
+• Consent: marketing communications, optional recordings, optional cookies, certain types of data sharing.

 3.3 Medical or Additional Needs Information